 For our second platform, Industrial Chemicals, we intend to apply our core capabilities in microbial and process engineering to develop biological routes to other chemicals and chemical intermediates.
 Our initial focus is on the four-carbon ("C4") and three-carbon ("C3") chemical families, which, together, offer an addressable worldwide market size of over \$10 billion.
 During 2009 we completed all work under our U.S. Department of Commerce National Institute of Standards and Technology grant, a \$2 million grant aimed at producing C4 chemicals from renewable sources.
 C4 chemicals are a large family of chemicals enabling a wide range of end-use applications, including engineering resins, urethanes, solvents, and personal care products.
 We were able to achieve all of the technical milestones outlined in this grant.
 In 2010, we scaled up our C4 chemicals technology, producing samples for prospective customers which we began shipping during the first quarter of 2011.
 We also achieved technical proof of concept for our C3 chemicals products.
-In 2011, we plan to build upon these technical successes, as well as feedback from our early customers, to further scale the technology and bring our products closer to commercialization.
-We also anticipate assessing market entry options and potential partnerships.
+In 2011, we are building upon these technical successes, as well as assessing market feedback from our early customers, to further scale the technology and bring our products closer to commercialization.
+We are also assessing market entry options and potential partnerships.
+During the third quarter of 2011 we entered into a joint development agreement with CJ CheilJedang to advance production technology and address investment options for the commercialization of renewable C4 chemicals via fermentation.